rhaulChaurasiya786/js-learning/basic/01-Execution-Context-Hoisting-callstack-Heap.md

 - Represents the **local scope** of that function.
 - Multiple function contexts can be created during runtime.
 - Similar to GEC and creates the following things
-  - ### Creation phase
+  - ### Creation phase (variable environment,memory component,memory creation phase)
-  - creatio of argument object
+  - Creation of argument object
-  - creation of this object(this is keyword) (with reference of global object)
+  - Creation of this object(this is keyword) (with reference of global object)
-  - memory for variable and functon in local scope
+  - Memory allocation for variable (var,let,const) and functon in local scope
-  - Assign the variable declaration with default value and function body
+  - Assign the variable and function declaration with default value and function body
-  - setup the argument object with local scope
+  - Setup the argument object with local scope
-  - ### Execution phase
+  - ### Execution phase (thread of execution,code component,code execution phase)
   - assignment of lates value to variabel and function call happen (creation of new context)

 ### 2. Eval Execution Context (rarely used)
+- An Eval Execution Context is created when JavaScript code is executed dynamically using eval(), new Function(), or similar mechanisms.
+These allow you to run strings as code at runtime.
+- Using eval() is considered bad practice (security and performance concerns).

 ---